edinburgh-napier/SET09102/notes/unit1_code_quality/readability.md

 ## Clean Code and Software Engineering Principles

-In the clean code approach, standard software engineering principles are embodied through a strong emphasis on simplicity and minimizing dependencies, both of which are key to writing maintainable, scalable, and efficient code.
+In the clean code approach, standard software engineering principles are embodied through a strong emphasis on simplicity and minimising dependencies, both of which are key to writing maintainable, scalable, and efficient code.
 Here's how common software engineering principles align with the clean code philosophy in these two areas: